 Almora: The Verdant Kumaon

-Perched on a horse shoe shaped hill at an elevation of 1682 meters, Almora is a place where you go to do nothing and seek bliss and inspiration through communion with nature.
+Perched on a horse shoe-shaped hill at an elevation of 1682 meters, Almora is a place where you go to do nothing and seek bliss and inspiration through communion with nature.
 It is one of the finest weekend getaways from Delhi.
-Best time to visit this hill station is from April till November.
+The best time to visit this hill station is from April till November.
 Almora could also be visited in monsoon to enjoy the gentle thrum of rain and the lush surroundings.

 Matheran: The Pristine Beauty

 Matheran is one of the rare hill stations in India where vehicles are entirely banned from entering.
-This move has worked wonders to keep this hill station in Maharashtra – one of the sought after weekend getaways from Mumbai and Pune – to maintain its pristine settings.
+This move has worked wonders to keep this hill station in Maharashtra – one of the sought-after weekend getaways from Mumbai and Pune – maintain its pristine settings.

-One could reach this hill station through narrow gauge Matheran Railways and pony ride is also available.
-Best time to visit Matheran is September but this hill station could be visited throughout the year.
+One could reach this hill station through narrow gauge Matheran Railways and a pony ride is also available.
+The best time to visit Matheran is September but this hill station could be visited throughout the year.

 McLeodganj: The Mini Tibet

 The seat of the Tibetan Government in Exile, McLeodganj in Himachal is a pastoral delight.
-Perched on a horseshoe shaped ridge in the Dauladhar Range of Himalayas, McLeodganj is where many world and culture co exists.
+Perched on a horseshoe-shaped ridge in the Dauladhar Range of Himalayas, McLeodganj is where many world and culture co-exist.
 Right from the Tibetan, to the British who stayed back and the modern hippies and global nomads, in this bustling town you are in a truly global village.